 macOS Photos is a great tool for storing, editing and organising your photos and iOS screenshots.
 But what about all the other images you collect while you work?
-How do you organise those and make it easy to find just the one you want when you want it?
+How do you organize those and make it easy to find just the one you want when you want it?
 What about image formats not supported by Photos, like Pixelmator or Acorn?
 That’s where Pixa comes in.
-Pixa allows you to sort, tag and organise all those images, in a wide range of formats.
+Pixa allows you to sort, tag and organize all those images, in a wide range of formats.
 Whether they’re icons you’re working on, photos you’ve taken, or images you’ve gathered as inspiration for your next project.

 In Setapp, search for Pixa and click Install.
 When Pixa has installed and launched, it’s ready for you to add images.
 The easiest way to do this is to find images in the Finder and drag them onto Pixa’s main window.
 Images added in this way are added to Pixa’s library and stored there.

 If you’d rather keep images in their original location, but work on them in Pixa, use Live Folders.
 In the folder view (make sure the folder in the top left of Pixa’s window is selected), click the down arrow next to the ‘+’ at the bottom left of Pixa’s window.
 Choose New Live Folder and navigate to the folder you want to add.
 You’ll see Pixa’s window fill up with images in that folder.
 If there are sub-folders in that folder, you’ll see those nested in the sidebar beneath the new live folder.

 To change the name of an image, right-click on it in the main window and choose Rename.
 You’ll see a drawer appear at the bottom of the window.
 Type the new name for the file in place of its current name.